Create display templates for your schemas Last updated: 26. May 2026

 A complete example from this site

 This very developer site uses display templates extensively.
-Here is a simplified version of how the Code example schema template works.
+Here is a simplified version of how the Code example display template works.

 The schema (#/Code example.docly) defines fields like Description, Data, and Code.
 The template (#/Code example.hash) renders them: